-During 2006, our Board of Directors had six committees with various functions.
-All Committee members attended at least 75% of their Committee meetings.
-In February 2007, our Board of Directors eliminated the Qualified Legal Compliance Committee and in April 2007 created the Compliance Committee.
+During 2007, our Board of Directors had six committees with various functions.
+All Committee members attended at least 91% of their Committee meetings.
+In February 2007, our Board of Directors dissolved the Qualified Legal Compliance Committee and replaced it with the Compliance Committee created in April 2007.